krishnaarul/krishnaarul/README.md

 # 💫 About Me:
-Currently working on - Magic Mirror, Infinity Table<br>Currently learning - Woodworking<br>Ask me about - Cybersec, Arduino, Python<br>Fun fact - I play the drums and marimba (a percussion instrument!)
+Currently working on - Website<br>Currently learning - Woodworking<br>Ask me about - Cybersec, Arduino, Python<br>Fun fact - I play the drums and marimba (a percussion instrument!)

 ## 🌐 Socials: